tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 A slightly larger version of KanjiDamage which contains ~200 additional kanji.
 Some component names were renamed.

-The downside is that although this method makes it easier to remember words later on it requires investing months into essentially memorizing English keywords that have a very loose connection to real Japanese.
+The downside is that although this method makes it easier to remember words later on, it requires investing months into essentially memorizing English keywords that have a very loose connection to real Japanese.
 KanjiDamage gives you a little more benefit